-When it comes to reducing Bentley's impact, there is power in numbers.
+When it comes to sustainability, there is power in numbers.
 Through education and awareness campaigns, students, faculty and staff have become more engaged in Bentley's efforts toward carbon neutrality by 2030.
 Here are a few ways you can get involved with sustainability on campus!

 Sustainable Business Majors